Joshua-Otten/AutomatedPythonTranslation/README.md

    - Note: may need to uncomment line 17 for stanza download if this is the first time using this language code
    - Once terms are expanded from steps 1-5, you can run this multiple times to translate to additional languages
 8. the new translated library will be in /Formatted/Translations/
+9. optionally, run 'process_terms.py' with 2 args: arg1 = yourModuleName.txt, arg2 = language code
+   - This will process translations so they are more "Pythonic"
+   - Note that stanza does not currently work for Bengali